karagust/mech105/Simpson/README.md

 As Homework 21 in the course Mech 105, the assignment was to create an algorithm that used Simpson's 1/3 rule for integration of experimental data.

-** Note: This algorithm is still being worked on and does not accurately produce the correct output. **

 ## Inputs

 All inputs should be in the form of a single line of experimental data.
 The function checks to see if it is entered as a vertical or horizontal matrix and changes it to be a vertical matrix.
 If the number of points entered was even, then the trapezoidal rule was used alongside the Simpson 1/3 rule for the last segment.